elastic/connectors/docs/DEVELOPING.md

 - Content of files bigger than 10 MB won't be extracted.
 - Permissions are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elastic Deployment.
-- Filtering rules are not available in the present version.
+- Advanced sync rules are not available in the present version.
 Currently filtering is controlled via ingest pipelines.

 ### Connector Client operations